 Of course, humans are not absent from the corporation's workings.
 There are definitely humans toiling away inside corporate buildings.
 So, let's look inside the corporation and examine its command structure.

 In a corporation, the public are the workers.
 They have virtually no say over its operations and answer to managers.
-The managers also have very little say and answer to the officers (the so-called "C-suite" of CEOs, CFOs, and so on).
+The managers also have little say and answer to the officers (CEOs, CFOs, and so on).
 Those officers do have some say, but they must ultimately answer to the Board of Directors.
 The board's primary job is to protect the shareholders' investments.
-And, in publicly traded companies, the shareholders are... the public.
+And, in publicly traded corporations, the shareholders are... the public.
 So, we've come full circle:

 Public (general) ➜ Workers ➜ Managers ➜ Officers ➜ Board ➜ Public (investors)

-The problem is that this circular command structure makes each participant the servant of the next, each with the narrow task of helping to maximize profits, but none are responsible for the damage to society (we'll look at concentrated shareholders in the next section).
+The problem is that this circular command structure makes each participant the servant of the next, each with the narrow task of helping the legal entity maximize profits, but none are responsible for the damage to society.
 It's a closed loop, so human judgement is removed.

 Judgement: the ability to make considered decisions or come to sensible conclusions.